 Archivist/Newsletter: Mr John Zawadzki

-An informative 12-page newsletter, designed and produced to a high standard by our Heritage Worker and Vice-President, John Zawadzki, is published quarterly and distributed FREE to members.
+An informative 12-page newsletter, designed and produced to a high standard by our Heritage Worker and Vice-Chairman, John Zawadzki, is published quarterly and distributed FREE to members.
 (Non-members £2)

 It also features a record of village events and articles of local interest submitted by members.